- Skin cancer is the most common cancer in Ireland with over 12,000 people diagnosed each year

 Basal cell cancer (BCC)

 This cancer develops from basal cells which are in the deepest layer of the epidermis and around the hair follicle.
 It develops mostly in areas of skin exposed to the sun, including the face.
-It can also develop on your back, particularly in men, or lower legs.
-It is most often diagnosed in people of middle or old age.
+It can also develop on your lower legs or your back, particularly in men.
+It is most often diagnosed in people of middle or old age due to the fact that they have been exposed to more sun damage.

 Basal cell cancer may start as a small lump that gets bigger slowly over months and years.
 The edges usually have a shiny or pearly look and a sunken middle.
 Sometimes the middle becomes crusty or an ulcer develops.
 It usually will not hurt unless knocked but it can be itchy and may bleed if scratched.